COORDS PRESERVE

 The Hiking Trail

-The Coords trail, located off of Angevine Road, was once City Hill Road and was abandoned by the town in 1905.
-The trail is a pleasant and easy straight out and back.
+The Coords trail, located off of Angevine Road, begins on what was once City Hill Road and was abandoned by the town in 1905.
+The trail has been recently extended to include two loops - the Beaver Pond Loop and the Coords Loop.
+The trail also connects the hiker to our Graham-Brush connector trail which meanders through the adjacent Wyantenock State Forest to our Graham Brush Preserve, eventually connecting to the CT Blue Blazed Mattatuck Trail.
 Along the trail, wildflowers such as lady’s slipper and star-flower, and Redwing blackbirds and Kingbirds can be sighted.
+Parking is along the road near the trailhead.

-The Coords trail also allows hikers to gain access to the Wyantenock State Forest and the blue-blazed Mattatuck Trail.
-The Coords connection to the northern section of the Mattatuck Trail will take you to the Mohawk State Forest in Cornwall, one of the most scenic woodland areas in Connecticut, offering outstanding panoramic views of western Connecticut and the hills of New York.
+The Coords-Graham Brush connection to the northern section of the Mattatuck Trail will take you to the Mohawk State Forest in Cornwall, one of the most scenic woodland areas in Connecticut, offering outstanding panoramic views of western Connecticut and the hills of New York.
+The connection to the southern section of the Mattatuck Trail travels through woodlands and wetlands to a trailhead on Valley Road in Warren.
 See www.ctwoodlands.org/blue-blazed-hiking-trails for more information about the Mattatuck trail.

 Guest UserPRESERVES